Sienci-Labs/Resources/laserbeam/lb-software/ytsb-lb-offsets-in-gsender.md

 &nbsp;
 <ul>
   <li> Firstly, to determine the x-offset, we use the exact same method as we did for the y-offset in part a, but in the x-direction.
-This is due to the mounting holes being located on the router mount’s side face.
-We start by drawing line from the mount’s center to its side edge:</li>
+This is due to the mounting holes being located on the router mount's side face.
+We start by drawing line from the mount's center to its side edge:</li>
 </ul>
 &nbsp;